Quick Start

 Monitoring public addresses

 You can monitor any address — you do not need to own it.
-This is useful for tracking counterparties, protocols, or competitor treasuries.Alternatively, add wallets via the API:
+This is useful for tracking counterparties, protocols, or competitor treasuries.Alternatively, add wallets via the API (Enterprise/Custom plan):

 -H "Content-Type: application/json" \